Spinal Cord Tumours

 What can I expect during my first consultation?

-Your doctor will conduct a complete medical history and perform general physical exams, neurological assessments and diagnostic tests in order to diagnose spinal cord tumours.
+Your doctor will conduct a complete medical history and perform general physical exams, neurological assessments, and tests in order to diagnose spinal tumours.

 How are spinal cord tumours diagnosed?